Colposcopy (Position Paper)

 - Follow-up examinations after treatment for high grade squamous intraepithelial lesion (HGSIL) or lower genital tract cancer.

+The AAFP recommends that family physicians document all significant training and experience so that it is recorded and can be reported in an organized fashion.
+Such documentation should include at a minimum all procedural skills, intensive/critical care experiences, treatment of major illnesses, and other significant training and experiences.17 Further, procedural skills and professional competency can be effectively evaluated.
 Clinical proctoring is an important peer review tool for physicians seeking privileges in hospitals and health care organizations including colposcopy.
-Please see the Academy’s position paper on Clinical Proctoring for additional information.17
+Please see the Academy’s position paper on Clinical Proctoring for additional information.18

 The process for credentialing and delineation of family medicine privileges varies among organizations.
-Before applying for colposcopy privileges, the applicant should ensure that his or her documentation of training, experience, and current competence is in order.
-The following advice might help the applicant navigate the credentialing process18:
+Before applying for colposcopy privileges, the applicant should do the following:

-Review the eligibility criteria for each privilege requested and review your training and experience for any gaps or areas that may need to be addressed before applying for privileges.
+- Review the eligibility criteria for each privileges requested, and review his or her training and experience for any gaps or areas that may need to be addressed before applying for privileges.

-Some privilege problems arise because other specialists do not understand the scope of family medicine.
-In addition to providing other specialists with general information about family medicine, family physicians on the medical staff or the family medicine department, if there is one, should consider addressing the following points:
+Some problems with privileges arise because other specialists do not understand the scope of family medicine.
+Family physicians on the medical staff—or within the hospital’s family medicine department, if there is one— should provide general information about family medicine to other specialists.
+They should also communicate the following points:

 - Clinical privileges should be considered on the basis of each individual physician’s documented training or experience, demonstrated abilities, and current competence.